Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 Leveraging the benefits of ultrasonic flow meters in an industrial environment can revolutionize operations.
 Thanks to their non-invasive nature, real-time monitoring is simplified, boosting operational efficiency by providing:

-• accurate water flow rate measurement
+• precise measurement of water flow

 • reduced production downtime

-• little sensitivity to temperature variations
+• low sensitivity to temperature variations

 Moreover, ultrasonic flow meters contribute to the reduction of maintenance in industrial environments, thanks to their:

-• Lack of moving parts that require maintenance
+• no moving parts requiring maintenance

-Combating Legionella risks with ultrasonic flow meters
+Combating legionella risks with ultrasonic flow meters

 Although the threat of Legionella and Legionnaires’ disease is tangible, it is not invincible.
 Ultrasonic flow meters serve as a powerful weapon against this risk.
 By providing accurate flow measurements, these measuring devices are instrumental in early detection of issues in water systems that could foster Legionella growth.